PXZUpLUK/Reforestation/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## How did Darth Vader know what Luke was getting for Christmas?
+He felt his presents.